White Sox vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 White Sox vs. Mariners: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Ty France and the Seattle Mariners will play Andrew Vaughn and the Chicago White Sox on Monday at Guaranteed Rate Field, at 8:10 PM ET.
+Julio Rodriguez and the Seattle Mariners will meet Luis Robert and the Chicago White Sox on Tuesday at Guaranteed Rate Field, at 8:10 PM ET.

-The Mariners have been listed as -190 moneyline favorites for this matchup against the White Sox (+155).
-The over/under is 9 runs for the contest (with -105 odds on the over and -115 odds on the under).
+Oddsmakers list the Mariners as -155 moneyline favorites, while giving the underdog White Sox +125 moneyline odds to win.
+The total is 8.5 runs for this game.

 Rep your team with officially licensed White Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.